Best VPNs for Warzone in 2026

 Why I rate it highly

-This is not the most polished service in the group, but it is useful if you want more say over your setup.
-Some players like that, especially if they want to compare full VPN use against lighter proxy-based options for certain traffic.
+This is not the simplest service in the group, but it is useful if you want more say over your setup.
+Some players like that, especially if they want to compare full VPN use against a normal connection and find the route that feels best at their usual play time.

 Pros

-• Decent all-round use: Works for gaming, privacy and streaming on the same account.
+- Decent all-round use: Works for gaming, privacy and everyday VPN cover on the same account.

 Cons

-• Less polished than the top picks: NordVPN and ExpressVPN feel more refined.
+- Less polished than the top picks: NordVPN, Surfshark and ExpressVPN feel more refined.

 Warzone VPNs Compared